xiaohai-huang/learning-notes/university/cab432-search-engine-technology/054-inverted-indexs/1-count-based-index.md

 In an inverted index that contains only document information ([previous page](0-document-based-index.md)), the features are binary (1 contains a term, 0 otherwise).
 This information is important, but it is too coarse to find the best few documents when there are a lot of possible matches.

-For instance, consider teh query "tropical fish".
+For instance, consider the query "tropical fish".
 Three documents match this query: $S_1, S_2, S_3$.

 The data in the [document-based index](0-document-based-index.md) gives us no reason to prefer any of these documents over any other.